 In the period 1997-2006, the Ministry of the Environment of the Slovak Republic with the aim of comprehensive processing of data from the registration and mapping of slope deformations and surveys focused on slope deformations and their mapping provided a geological task - Compilation of Atlas of slopes stability maps of Slovakia at scale 1: 50 000 [22].
 This atlas is accessible on the geo server of the State Geological Institute of Dionýz Štúr.
 It contains the maps showing areas where there is a risk of slope deformation and provides detailed regional analyses of slope deformations in the Slovak republic in relation to the territorial units of so-called engineering geological regions and areas.
-For the needs of both the professional and laic public, it provides data on the area disruption by slope deformations in the form of passports and summary tables.
+For the needs of both the professional and the public, it provides data on the area disruption by slope deformations in the form of passports and summary tables.

 With the preparation of the Atlas of slope stability maps of the Slovak Republic, the Ministry of the Environment of SR initiated a project to compile maps of geological environmental factors for selected regions of Slovakia.
 Engineering-geological maps are the foundation of the maps of environmental geofactors, which include a map of susceptibility to slope movements.
-In these maps, the areas of interest are divided into stable, potentially unstable and unstable areas and evaluated in terms of the occurrence of slope deformations and the susceptibility to slope movements cover 73% of the territory of the Slovak Republic.
+In these maps, the areas of interest are divided into stable, potentially unstable and unstable areas and evaluated in terms of the occurrence of slope deformations and the susceptibility of these areas to the development of slope movements.
+Maps of the area susceptibility to slope movements cover 73% of the territory of the Slovak Republic.
 The activation of slope deformations associated with extreme precipitation and floods in the Slovak Republic has recently caused significant damage in the affected areas.